v0.04 13 May 2026

 }

-This should works well for live shader debugging where if a shader debugger is attached and a shader hits a DebugBreak() instruction, a new shader debugging session can be started.
+This works well for the new live debugging workflow where if a live debugger is attached and a shader hits a DebugBreak() instruction, a new shader debugging session can be started.

 typedef enum D3D12_PIPELINE_STATE_FLAGS {